Stephanevg/Stephanevg.github.io/_posts/2019-04-12-DATA-How-To-Write-powershell-Modules-with-classes.md

 Et voila!

-We see that I created one new Servers, and one client.
+We saw how I created one new Server, and one new client using classes nested in functions.
 The exported function `New-computer` actually created an instance of `[computer]` class, which we can use in our script, and call existing properties or methods.
 This works since the class and the function are both in the module scope.